raamweinfeld/Killer-Artists/README.md

 # Killer Artists
+Final project for FINE 1003.
 Definitely not an Among Us clone with drawing mechanics shoehorned in.
 ## How to Upload Assets (or anything) to the Project (The Quick and Easy Way)
   * First, you're gonna need to make sure you've installed Git (you could also use Atom, but Git coincides with the HARDCORE WAY of making changes): https://git-scm.com/downloads
 ### You downloaded it?
 No issues?
 Great.
 Now follow these steps: